alexander-bloemer/alexander-bloemer.github.io/_pages_templates/teaching.md

 Since winter 2023/2024, I teach the course by myself.

 *Opinions?* On average, students evaluate my teaching in the course with the grade 1.17 (1 best, 5 worst).
 Some opinions on the course from the anonymous evaluation include:
+- "I believe it is a really good course that provides the students with a lot of important information about a topic that has a direct impact on the quality of our lives."
-- *"I think the content, plan, and presentation of the topics were perfect.
+- "I think the content, plan, and presentation of the topics were perfect.
 Mr. Bloemer has a great expertise and experience on the content of the course.
 He is always kind and mentors you if you have questions.
 I have really enjoyed every part of the course and unfortunately, I don't have any feedback to help improve the course because I believe it was really top tier.
-Thank you for everything!!"*
+Thank you for everything!!"
-- *"Alexander is doing a great job and from my point of view the way this seminar taught should be a "role model" for other courses."*
-- *"I believe it is a really good course that provides the students with a lot of important information about a topic that has a direct impact on the quality of our lives."*
-- *"Alexander is very enthusiastic about the course, and his lecturing style is easy to listen to and participate."*
+- "Alex is very enthusiastic about the course, and his lecturing style is easy to listen to and participate."
-- *"I really enjoyed the course.
+- "I really enjoyed the course.
 It was inspiring, and I learned a lot.
-Thanks!"*
+Thanks!"
-- *"Mister Bloemer was a great lecturer and really sparked my interest in the subject."*
+- "Mister Bloemer was a great lecturer and really sparked my interest in the subject."
-- *"Alexander is very interested in the subject, very open and approachable, which improves the learning experience."*
+- "Alexander is very interested in the subject, very open and approachable, which improves the learning experience."
+- "Alexander is doing a great job and from my point of view the way this seminar taught should be a "role model" for other courses."

 ---